Emily Pickering Pedersen

 19th International Tundra Experiment Meeting, Parma, Italy, Sept.
 2019: Plant competition for nutrients in a phosphorus-limited tundra ecosystem

-Plant nutrient uptake, Climate change, Arctic, Tundra, Environmental change, Nitrogen cycling, Carbon cycling, Stable isotope labeling, 15N, 13C, Permafrost, Resource partitioning, Plant species composition, Plant-plant competition, Plant-microbe competition
+Plant nutrient uptake, Climate change, Arctic, Tundra, Environmental change, Nitrogen cycling, Carbon cycling, Stable isotope labelling, 15N, 13C, Permafrost thaw, Resource partitioning, Plant species composition, Plant-plant competition, Plant-microbe interaction, Plant community change